Meet the Blazor

 In case when we’re talking about more complex components, which consist of two files: file with component markup and file with C# code, better approach will be to inject your dependency in the C# class by marking corresponding property with attribute [Inject].

-Lifecycle events.
 It is also possible to execute additional logic during the component initialization and rendering process.
 This feature is similar to Angular lifecycle hooks, if you have experience with this framework.
 In the case of Blazor, all lifecycle events are virtual methods, so they can be overridden.

-CSS Isolation.
 This feature was added in .NET 5 release.
 Using CSS isolation, you can isolate CSS styles of your components, so they will be applied only to your component, but not globally.
 It helps to prevent conflicts between styles from different components.

 The CSS isolation happens at build time.
 The Blazor engine rewrites the CSS selectors by including unique attributes in each of them.
 The same attributes are added to the rendered HTML markup.
 The rewritten CSS styles are bundled and included into a single static asset.

-JavaScript interoperability.
 Developers who develop Blazor applications are able to call JavaScript methods from C# code as well as call C# methods from JavaScript code.
 For example, it can be useful to call JavaScript method from C# code when we need to store some data in the browser’s local storage.

-Unit testing.
-Currently there are no oficial libraries provided by Microsoft for writing unit tests for components.
-However, Microsoft itself recommends to use a library called bUnit for writing tests for our components.
 This library allows us to write a wide range of unit tests including testing of the component behaviour, verifying of the component markup, created after it’s rendering etc. Also, you can use some external libraries, for example Moq.

-Debugging.
 Debugging of Blazor Server apps is the same as for the regular ASP.NET Core apps.
 In case with Blazor WebAssembly, it’s possible to debug such apps in Visual Studio without any additional configurations.
 You can just run your app in debug mode.
-Also you can use Visual Studio Code (but you need to install additional extensions).
-It’s also possible to debug Blazor WebAssembly apps in Chromium-based browsers.

 Tips for WebAssembly apps